C++98 OOP: Deep Dive into Classes and Objects

 uart.send(data, sizeof(data));

 // 离开作用域时...The core value of constructors lies in the fact that they eliminate the possibility of "forgetting to initialize."
-In C, you might forget to call uart_init(), and then use an uninitialized struct to send data—with disastrous consequences.
-In C++, object creation and initialization are bound together; it is impossible to have an object that "has been created but not initialized."
+In C, you might forget to call uart_init() and then use an uninitialized structure to send data—with disastrous consequences.
+In C++, however, object creation and initialization are bound together; it is impossible to have an object that "exists but is uninitialized."

-2.2 Destructors: Cleaning Up at the End of an Object's Lifetime
+2.2 Destructors: Performing Cleanup at the End of an Object's Lifecycle

-A destructor is the "partner" of a constructor, and it is automatically called when an object is destroyed.
-The name of a destructor is ~ followed by the class name, it takes no parameters, and has no return type:
+The destructor is the constructor's "partner," automatically invoked when the object is destroyed.
+A destructor is named with a ~ followed by the class name, takes no parameters, and has no return type:

 class UARTPort {